ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ### Next Steps

 * Sensorization
-* 3-D actuation design (as opposed to current 1-D)
+* Three-dimensional actuation design (as opposed to current one-dimensional)
 * Construction from metal
 * Control based on sensor data and/or pre-calculated trajectories
 * Variable speed